argonautproject/data-query/pages/_includes/argo-immunization-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the DAF-Core Immunization
+The following are example usage scenarios for the Argonaut Immunization
 profile:

 -   Query for immunizations belonging to a Patient